geekyinsights/technical-writing/pages/docs/index.md

 ## What is a Random Forest, anyway?

 Random Forest is one of my favorite algorithms.
 You can pretty much drop anything into it and get a decent result.
-It’s like the Vitamix smoothie of my ML dreams.
-Random Forest models are a Blackbox model.
-That is  a technical term for, "we don’t know why it does what it does, but we sure do like the results."
+Random Forest models are a Blackbox Model.
+A Blackbox Model is a technical term for, "we don’t know why it does what it does, but we sure do like the results."

 It’s also a rather simple model to get started.